 Make a well in the mixture by pushing rice mixture to sides of wok.
 You should have a hole where you can see the bottom of the wok.
 Crack the eggs into this hole, then use a spoon to stir them vigorously until they are soft scrambled.
 At this point, you can stir everything (rice mixture and eggs) together.
 Serve immediately with hot sauce.

 This post is sponsored by American Family Insurance.
 All opinions are my own.
-Sponsored posts help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food writing.
+Sponsored posts help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food photography.